submariner-io/enhancements/submariner/ipsec-cert-issuer.md

 ## Proposal

-This enhancement proposes to use a `ClusterSet` wide `Certificate Authority` and a `Syncer` that is co-located with the Broker to service Gateway.
+This enhancement proposes to use a `ClusterSet` wide `Certificate Authority` and a `Syncer` that are co-located with the Broker to service Gateway.
 At a high level this requires:

 * A Certificate Authority that can be used across the ClusterSet.
 Ideally this authority resides on the Broker node.